This is a gear review about the Macpac Dragonfly Sleeping Bag Range in 2023.

 The Macpac Dragonfly 600 features a full draft collar which is nice and well lofted to keep a nice seal around the neck.
 There is a drawcord that can close the draft collar and prevent the heat from escaping and the cold drafts from entering.
 Great for those cold nights.
 During testing I found the draft tube to be very effective and worked well.

-The Macpac Dragonfly 400 doesn’t have a draft tube or drawcord around the neck area area.
-Despite the lack of draft collar it does have overstuffed baffles around the neck to keep the weight to a minimum and still keep the cold out.
-During testing I found the baffles around the neck area to do a good job.
+The Macpac Dragonfly 400 doesn’t have a draft tube or drawcord around the neck area.
+Despite the lack of a draft collar, it does have overstuffed baffles around the neck to keep the weight to a minimum and still keep the cold out.
+During testing, I found the baffles around the neck area to do a good job.
 While a full draft collar would be good on the Dragonfly 400, that would increase the weight of the bag without any real side benefit of significantly adding to the warmth.
 I guess that is where the greater warmth of the Dragonfly 600 comes in.

-Overall, the zips, draft collar and neck baffles do a good job and there is not much that I can fault.
+Overall, the zips, draft collar, and neck baffles do a good job and there is not much that I can fault.

 The toggles for the hood are hidden in a small recess which takes a little to get used to.
 They are a little more difficult to operate than most toggles on other sleeping bags.
 Some may find them annoying, at least initially.

 I tested both the Macpac Dragonfly 400 and Macpac Dragonfly 600.
 I found the hood worked well when I was sleeping on my back and sleeping on my side.
-When the temperatures are very cold the hood can be closed tight with only the minimal amount of your nose and face exposed.
+When the temperatures are very cold the hood can be closed tight with only a minimal amount of your nose and face exposed.

-With the good draft collar on the Dragonfly 600 and good hood you will be nice and warm when needed.
+With the good draft collar on the Dragonfly 600 and good hood, you will be nice and warm when needed.

-Both the access and function of the hood is good, maybe the drawcords could be a little easier to use.
+Both the access and function of the hood are good, maybe the drawcords could be a little easier to use.
 Having said that, the hood toggles and drawcord appear to be a newer design as I haven’t seen that style in other sleeping bags.

 Stuff Sack: Packability And Compression

-It might not seem overly important but the stuff sack for the Macpac Dragonfly Sleeping bag is one of the best compression sleeping bag stuff sack on the market.
+It might not seem overly important but the stuff sack for the Macpac Dragonfly Sleeping bag is one of the best compression sleeping bag stuff sacks on the market.
 What makes it so good?

 Comfort and Size

-The Macpac Dragonfly sleeping bag is a mummy style sleeping bag with generous sizing around the feet and chest.
+The Macpac Dragonfly sleeping bag is a mummy-style sleeping bag with generous sizing around the feet and chest.
 There is enough room to twist and turn as you would during the night.
-When I tested both the Dragonfly 400 and Dragonfly 600 I found they worked well when I was side sleeping, sleeping on my back or sleeping on my stomach.
+When I tested both the Dragonfly 400 and Dragonfly 600 I found they worked well when I was side sleeping, sleeping on my back, or sleeping on my stomach.